ploki/yanapack/README.md

  - i and j are the coefficient that represent the windings coupling

 #### Gyrator
-A gyrator is an hypothetical non reciprocal linear element that inverts the current-voltage characteristic of the circuit between the sides of the device.
-It is used to pass from impedance to admittance analogy (and the reverse of course)
+A gyrator is a theoretical non-reciprocal linear element that reverses the current-voltage characteristic of the circuit between its terminals.
+It is employed to transition between the impedance and admittance analogies (and vice versa).
 ```
 Glabc x y i
 Grabc w z j